SAP/odata-vocabularies/vocabularies/Hierarchy.md

 ## [RecursiveHierarchyActionsType](./Hierarchy.xml#L156:~:text=<ComplexType%20Name="-,RecursiveHierarchyActionsType,-")

-The properties of this type are namespace-qualified action names that identify actions for maintaining nodes in the recursive hierarchy, which are specific for the given annotation qualifier.
+The qualified action names identify actions for maintaining nodes in the recursive hierarchy, which are specific for the given annotation qualifier.
 These actions MUST have the same signature as the template actions linked below, with `Edm.EntityType` replaced with the entity type on which the recursive hierarchy is defined.
 In parameters that are defined as "Key of …", only the key properties are relevant.